daattali/shinyjs/README.md

 -   `enable`/`disable`/`toggleState` - enable or disable an input
     element, such as a button or a text input.

+-   `disabled` - initialize a Shiny input as disabled.

 -   `info` - show a message to the user (using JavaScript's `alert` under the hood).